FOREX-Euro stuck near lows, hurt by ECB easing prospects and Ukraine

 Despite the political tension, there was no meaningful

-safe-haven bid for the yen, which saw the dollar edge up 0.2
+safe-haven bid for the yen.
+That saw the dollar edge up 0.2